Safety

 Developing human resources who can take Safety Basic Behavior

-In addition to preventing occupational accidents, we are working to establish a “culture of taking things for granted” by having company members observe and follow the established rules in terms of manners and morals.
-For instance, we are continuously implementing “Poke-Te-Na-Shi Activity*” common to the Toyota group, raising the level of awareness by calling out to company members through Poke-Te-Na-Shi checks and poster contests, and creating workplaces where mutual enlightenment can take place.
+In addition to preventing occupational accidents, we are aiming to establish a “culture where doing the right thing is second nature” by ensuring strict compliance with the rules, including in terms of company members' manners and morals.
+As one aspect of this, we are continuously implementing the “Poke-Te-Na-Shi Activity*” common to the Toyota group.
+In this activity, through the calling out of Poke-Te-Na-Shi checks and leader activities whereby division chiefs set an example, we are promoting the creation of workplaces where mutual learning can take place.

 - Five basic safety guidelines to prevent accidents while walking, including keeping hands out of pockets, and avoiding using one's phone while walking